- Brand name

 How much to take

 The usual dose of Tinasil is one tablet (250 mg) each day.
-If you have kidney problems, your doctor may reduce the dose to half a tablet each day.
+If you have kidney problems, the dose may be reduced to one-half a tablet each day.

 How to take it